Endersik4/MarineRunner/ListOfAllFeatures.md

 - Entry can be disabled and grayed out <br/>
 <h4> - Quit Game </h4>
 - The message "Confirm quiting" will appear <br/>

+<h2> Main Menu </h2>
+- The same as the pause menu, but without saving the game and with a new game/continue button

 <h2> Weapons </h2>
 	- The player can fire the weapon in hipfire or ADS mode. <br/>
 	- Shooting mechanic:<br/>